SC-900 Preparation Details

 Authentication vs. Authorization

-Describe what identity providers are
+Describe identity providers

 What is an identity provider (IdP)?